Élan Béarnais: History

 The Élan Béarnais was founded in 1931 in the town of Orthez in Pyrénées-Atlantiques in the southwest of France.
 The club first reached the top level of French professional basketball in 1973.
 They were immediately relegated back to the second division, but returned to the top flight in 1976.
 The club then made their European debut one year later, in 1977, by qualifying for the FIBA Korać Cup.
 Their ascent continued by winning the FIBA Korać Cup in 1984, defeating Crvena zvezda in the final in Paris (Palais des sports Pierre-de-Coubertin).
 This was the first of many pieces of silverware that would be added to the club's trophy cabinet over the next two decades.

 More success followed as the Élan Béarnais were finally crowned champions of France for the first time, winning back-to-back titles in 1986 and 1987.
 This earned them entry into the FIBA European Champions' Cup (present-day Euroleague).
-Despite their status as newcomers, they were anything but intimidated, completing their maiden campaign of 1986-87 with a shock 3rd-place finish and a perfect record at home.
-It was a magical run, as they defeated European giants or traditional clubs of European basketball like Žalgiris, Maccabi Tel Aviv, Real Madrid, Zadar and that season's champions, Tracer Milano, on their home court, La Moutète.
+Despite their status as newcomers, they were anything but intimidated, completing their maiden campaign of 1986-87 with a third-place finish and a perfect record at home.
+They defeated European giants or traditional clubs of European basketball like Žalgiris, Maccabi Tel Aviv, Real Madrid, Zadar and that season's champions, Tracer Milano, on their home court, La Moutète.
 The Élan Béarnais would remain a fixture in European competition every season thereafter, until 2008, setting a European longevity record of 31 years in the process (1977–2008).

-As this humble club from a village of 12,000 people at the foot of the Pyrénées blossomed into a power of European basketball, a move to a bigger city became necessary.
+As this humble club from a village of 12,000 people at the foot of the Pyrénées became more popular, a move to a bigger city became necessary.
 The club changed its name in 1989, becoming the Élan Béarnais Pau-Orthez, and moved to the city of Pau, after the inauguration of the Palais des Sports in 1991.
-This move was made possible by the visionary efforts of two men: Pierre Seillant, the beloved longtime president of the club, and André Labarrère, then-mayor of Pau.
-Thanks to them, the Palais (still today the largest basketball-centric arena in France) was built, and the Élan were able to remain in their home region of Béarn.
+This move was made possible by the efforts of two men: Pierre Seillant, the longtime president of the club, and André Labarrère, then-mayor of Pau.
+The Palais (the largest basketball-centric arena in France) was built, and the Élan were able to remain in their home region of Béarn.